How to update the firmware on the Dutchtronix AVR Oscilloscope Clock Hardware 3-1:

 AVR Clock update tools: uploadm328p

-The zip file above also contains the current V4.2 version of the Dutchtronix ScopeClock firmware.
+The zip file above also contains the current V4.3 version of the Dutchtronix ScopeClock firmware.

 The easiest way to connect the AVR clock to a PC is to use a standard DB-9 serial cable (DTE to DCE).

-As an alternative, a custom Serial Cable can be made using a female DB-9 connector (for most PCs) and the 3 pin connector included with the AVR clock kit.
+As an alternative, a custom Serial Cable can be made using a female DB-9 connector (for most PCs) and a 3 pin connector.
 This cable connects to the 3-pin polarized header marked RS232 on the clock PCB.
 Pin 1 is the right most pin.
 Wiring is as follows

 3-pin connector - 1:GND, 2:out/RXpc, 3:in/TXpc.